Churches of Christ: Separation of the International Churches of Christ

 Kip McKean resigned as the "World Mission Evangelist" in November 2002.
 Some ICoC leaders began "tentative efforts" at reconciliation with the Churches of Christ during the Abilene Christian University Lectureship in February 2004.

 Restoration Movement timeline

 Churches of Christ outside the United States

 Most members of the Churches of Christ live outside the United States.
-Although there is no reliable counting system, it is anecdotally believed there may be more than 1,000,000 members of the Churches of Christ in Africa, approximately 1,000,000 in India, and 50,000 in Central and South America.
+Although there are no reliable institutional figures, anecdotes suggest there may be more than 1,000,000 members of the Churches of Christ in Africa, approximately 1,000,000 in India, and 50,000 in Central and South America.
 Total worldwide membership is over 3,000,000, with approximately 1,000,000 in the U.S.

 Africa

 Although there is no reliable counting system, it is anecdotally believed to be 1,000,000 or more members of the Churches of Christ in Africa.
 The total number of congregations is approximately 14,000.
 The most significant concentrations are in Nigeria, Malawi, Ghana, Zambia, Zimbabwe, Ethiopia, South Africa, South Sudan and Kenya.